nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    Expected: No task is added due to invalid date input (non-existent date).
 Error details shown in the status message.

 ### Editing a task

-Prerequisites for test cases: there are at least 2 applications in the internship book, and the first 2 applications have an existing task.
+Prerequisites: There are at least 2 applications in the internship book, and the first 2 applications have an existing task.

 1. Test case 1: `edit-task 1 by/Online Interview`